 There are some general rules which apply regardless of the reason why you are coming to Ireland.

-EU/EEA/Switzerland: In general, nationals of EU member states, the other EEA countries or Switzerland, have the right to land in Ireland (subject to some narrow restrictions).
+EEA and Switzerland: In general, nationals of EEA countries or Switzerland, have the right to enter Ireland (subject to some narrow restrictions).
 You do not need a visa but you will need a valid passport or identity card in order to land.
 You are generally entitled to take up residence in Ireland if you are employed or self-employed.
 You are entitled to come here to study or retire here if you meet certain conditions.

-Other countries: Nationals of other countries need permission to land in Ireland and require permission to remain here.
-(This doesn't apply if you are a family member of an EU/EEA/Swiss national who is exercising the right of free movement.
+Other countries: Nationals of other countries need permission to enter in Ireland and require permission to remain here.
+(This doesn't apply if you are a family member of an EEA or a Swiss national who is exercising the right of free movement.
 You must however get a residence card.)

 Your right to work as an employee, to be self-employed or set up a business in Ireland depends on your nationality and a number of other factors.
 You can find out about jobs in Ireland from a number of sources.
 If you are starting work you will need information on issues such as tax and social insurance contributions.